TheRobBrennan/nextjs-grandstack-starter-typescript/README.md

 This project uses [Jest](https://jestjs.io/) and [Enzyme](https://enzymejs.github.io/enzyme/) for unit and integration tests.

-The following scripts are available at both the top level project directory as well as the `app` directory:
+The following scripts are available at both the top-level project directory as well as the `app` directory:

 - `npm run test` or `npm test` - This runs a single run of the Jest tests for our project.
 - `npm run test:ci` - Useful for running Jest tests in a continuous integration (CI) environment